 Tarte Lights, Camera, Lashes 4-in-1 is a favorite of those with sensitive eyes and gives very dramatic results.
 Ophthalmologist and dermatologist tested.

-Covergirl Lash Blast Volume is a work horse providing length, volume, smooth application as well as being hypoallergenic.
+Covergirl Lash Blast Volume Mascara is a workhorse providing length, volume, smooth application as well as being hypoallergenic.

 Almay One Coat Thickening is hypoallergenic and fragrance-free, plus contains aloe vera and Vitamin B5.

 Lastly, to use an eyelash curler or not?
-I have short, straight, blondish lashes and I cannot live without my curler.
+I have short, straight, blondish lashes, and I cannot live without my curler.
 It takes a bit of practice to learn to use it, but it can really make a difference.
-It helps lifts your lashes and you may find you need less mascara.
+It helps lift your lashes, and you may find you need less mascara.
 I often get asked about which color mascara will suit.

 Most people can use black, but if your lashes are exceptionally light (maybe you are very blonde or a redhead), then a brown or brown-black may look less harsh.